Paid Leave Laws Are Growing Across States

 View Your State

-Until legislation is passed by the Senate, and signed by the President, all proposed legislation is subject to change or may fail to gain passage altogether.
-While we wait to see what makes it into the final bill, you can be examining current leave patterns and looking in depth at your employee demographics.
-Think about which employees are most likely to use federal paid family or medical leave benefits and how a federal program might impact existing leave programs in your organization, including sick leave banks or other donation mechanisms.
+While you're watching to see what legislation moves in to your state, you can be examining current leave patterns and looking in depth at your employee demographics.
+Think about which employees are most likely to use paid family or medical leave benefits.
+Consider how a state program might impact existing leave programs in your organization, including sick leave banks or other donation mechanisms.

 The biggest difference is one provides paid leave while the other doesn’t.
 FMLA refers to the Family and Medical Leave Act of 1993, a federal law that provides employees with job-protected, unpaid leave for qualifying reasons.
-PFML refers to state or local laws that provide paid leave or some level of income replacement for situations similar to those also covered under FMLA.
+PFML refers to state, local or other laws that provide paid leave or some level of income replacement for situations similar to those also covered under FMLA.

-Integration or coordination with other benefits may be possible, and can vary depending on the specific PFML program.
+Integration or coordination with other benefits may be possible, and can vary depending on the specific PFML program and the terms of the other benefits.

 PFML benefit periods may vary and are dependent on a variety of factors within each federal, state, or local program.